sejungkwak/trading-paradise/README.md

 - Accessibility
   - As a person who has not experienced any big accessibility issues while using the internet for decades, accessibility related elements or attributes were something that I just used because people said so.
 In the middle of the development I came across [Seren Davies talk: Death to icon fonts](https://www.youtube.com/watch?v=9xXBYcWgCHA).
 This talk made me improve the accessibility of my website.
   - I found a lot of useful information on [A11Y Project](https://www.a11yproject.com/) and especially [this checklist](https://www.a11yproject.com/checklist/) was helpful to see what I need to implement to enhance accessibility of my website.
+    - I wanted to add a tooltip to each item on the Items page to show the contact information when clicking on each item container.
+I found a technique using `tabindex` on [Stackoverflow](https://stackoverflow.com/questions/39741709/css-focus-not-working).
+    However, after reading [this post on A11Y Project](https://www.a11yproject.com/posts/how-to-use-the-tabindex-attribute/) and [MDN document](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets), I have learned usage of `tabindex` should be limited to occasions such as managing focus within an interactive widget or a scrollbar of an overflow container.

 [Back To **Table of Contents**](#table-of-contents)